ZEISS MultiSEM 706: The World’s Fastest Scanning Electron Microscope

 Multiple Electron Beams and Detectors in Parallel

-MultiSEM uses multiple electron beams (green: illumination path) and detectors in parallel.
-A finely tuned detection path (red) collects a large yield of secondary electrons (SE) for imaging.
-Each beam carries out a synchronized scanning routine at one sample position, resulting in a single sub image.
-The electron beams are arranged in a hexagonal pattern.
-The full image is formed by merging all image tiles.
-A parallel computer setup is used for fast data recording, ensuring high total imaging speed.
-Image acquisition and workflow control are fully separated in the MultiSEM system.
+MultiSEM achieves high imaging speed by employing multiple electron beams and detectors in parallel.
+The key to this approach is a finely tuned detection path (red) collecting a large yield of secondary electrons used for imaging with a multiple detector array.
+Each beam carries out a synchronized scanning routine at one sample position, resulting in a single sub-image.
+The electron beams are arranged in a well-characterized hexagonal pattern.
+By merging all sub-images together, the final, full image is formed.
+A parallel computer setup is used for fast data acquisition ensuring a high total imaging speed.
+Experiment control and image acquisition are fully separated in the MultiSEM system to guarantee full performance.

 ZEISS MultiSEM at Work